terrencepreilly/darglint/README.md

 - [x] Add checks for "Yields" section, like "Returns".
 - [x] Add numbers to errors, ability to silence certain errors.
 (Use same formatting as *pycodestyle*.)
+- [ ] Take an argument which supports a formatting string for the error message.
+That way, anyone can specify their own format.
 - [ ] Add TOML configuration file (use same interface as *pydoclint*, etc.)
 - [x] Add type hint integration.
 If an argument has a type hint, then the description of the argument, if it has a type, should match that.